rutzsco/AZFunctions_Ingestion_Quickstart_v3/README.md

 # Generative AI Ingestion Functions - Quickstart

-### Contains new functionality for image analysis and variable document chunking with optional overlap, multi-modal ingestion, and support for audio, video, and non-PDF file formats
+### Contains new functionality for image analysis and variable document chunking with optional overlap, multi-modal ingestion (support for audio, video, and non-PDF file formats)

 ## Project Overview